syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Cell.md

 HTML templates can be specified in the `tooltip` property of the particular column cell as a string (HTML element) or ID of the template's HTML element.You can use JsRender syntax in the template.
 For more information about JsRender syntax, please refer [this link](http://www.jsviews.com/#jsrapi "this link").

-N> It's a standard way to enclose the template within the `script` tag with `type` as "text/x-jsrender".
+N> It is a standard way to enclose the template within the `script` tag with `type` as the "text/x-jsrender".
 N> The `tooltip` template must contain `value` property to bind the corresponding cell text in tooltip

 The following code example describes the above behavior.